Rooders/MarkdownComp/ARR-June-Response.md

 Meanwhile, we would also appreciate any further suggestions you might have in this regard.
 And again, if our revision in Section 4.3 and Appendix H can address this issue to some extent, we sincerely hope that you would consider raising your evaluation score for this work.

 ## Response for Reviewer 3

+We sincerely appreciate your comments in the April and June review circles These comments are invaluable for further perfecting this work.
+Our response in this review round as follows:

 **Q**: The datasets are pretty small.
 It is still unclear whether concatenation-based approaches would catch up to the proposed approach on larger datasets.
 The appendix (I) includes some experiments with moderately larger training sets, but these are still far from production-level scale.

 **A**: On the one hand, due to the scarcity of publicly available parallel discourse corpora, it may be very difficult to verify the effectiveness of our proposed approach on production-level corpora.
 Therefore, we use a comparable, even larger, dataset scale with some related works, such as the 240K dataset scale used by Wu et al., Zheng et al., and Petrick et al.